schoolofcities/udsc-2024/README.md

 - Spatial data in Python using GeoPandas (loading data, viewing data, converting non-spatial to spatial data, making choropleths)

-- Geocoding addresses and working with APIs (built this as a group during 2023 workshop)

 - Advanced processing and cartography
   - creating a dot map
   - creating a bivariate map

 ## Day 3 - Web Mapping

-- Any overflow from Day 2
+- Geocoding addresses

-- HTML, CSS, and Javascript: Making a simple web map in Leaflet - group activity, each student created their own
+- Making a simple web map with MapLibre
-  - This is what I built last year https://github.com/jamaps/leaflet-example

-- Any topics not listed above that students have interest in
+  - HTML, CSS, and Javascript